cassidyjames/wallpapers/README.md

 # wallpapers
-Curated wallpapers picked from Unsplash
+Curated wallpapers, mostly picked from Unsplash

 ## How I Curate